glpi-project/debian_packaging/README.md

 # prepare package

-Edit build.sh with your var
+Edit build.sh with your vars
 edit files in template to match glpi version

 # generate package